Techassi/paper-template/README.md

 \setSubtitle{I am a subtitle}
 ```

-Last but not least the document type is set like:
+Last but not least the document type is set with:

 ```latex
 \setDoctype{Paper}